-Subsequent to quarter end, the Company announced the arrival of a second drill rig at Warintza, with a third drill rig due to arrive in September, and commenced an advanced airborne geophysical survey covering the Company's entire Warintza and area land package totaling 268 square kilometres.
+Subsequent to quarter end, the Company completed an advanced airborne geophysical survey covering the Company's entire Warintza and area land package totaling 268 km2.
+Solaris is currently interpretating the findings of the survey with results from initial analysis of data expected within the fourth quarter of 2020.